eza is a modern replacement for the Linux 'ls' command, written in Rust, with color output and better defaults. Here's how to install and use it.

 This guide will show you how to use “find” and “locate” commands to find files and directories on your Linux file systems.

-In this guide, you will learn several ways how to quickly and easily delete files and directories in Linux using the command line.
+This guide will teach you how to quickly and easily delete files and directories in Linux using the command line.